TolmDmitry/test-task/README.md

 - Clicking on the image or title of the news opens the viewing page news with a detailed description of the article.

-- When you click on the logo, you should return to the main page.
+- Clicking on the logo returns to the main page.

 - Implemented the scroll top button on the main page when scrolling the page a scroll top button appears when clicked which the page returns to